Robotics: Other research areas

+The main venues for robotics research are the international conferences ICRA and IROS.

+Human factors

 Education and training

 Robotics engineers design robots, maintain them, develop new applications for them, and conduct research to expand the potential of robotics.
 Robots have become a popular educational tool in some middle and high schools, particularly in parts of the USA, as well as in numerous youth summer camps, raising interest in programming, artificial intelligence, and robotics among students.

 Employment

 Robotics is an essential component in many modern manufacturing environments.
 As factories increase their use of robots, the number of robotics–related jobs grow and have been observed to be steadily rising.
 The employment of robots in industries has increased productivity and efficiency savings and is typically seen as a long-term investment for benefactors.
-A paper by Michael Osborne and Carl Benedikt Frey found that 47 percent of US jobs are at risk to automation "over some unspecified number of years".
+A study found that 47 percent of US jobs are at risk to automation "over some unspecified number of years".
 These claims have been criticized on the ground that social policy, not AI, causes unemployment.
 In a 2016 article in The Guardian, Stephen Hawking stated "The automation of factories has already decimated jobs in traditional manufacturing, and the rise of artificial intelligence is likely to extend this job destruction deep into the middle classes, with only the most caring, creative or supervisory roles remaining".
+The rise of robotics is thus often used as an argument for universal basic income.

 According to a GlobalData September 2021 report, the robotics industry was worth $45bn in 2020, and by 2030, it will have grown at a compound annual growth rate (CAGR) of 29% to $568bn, driving jobs in robotics and related industries.